The Problem

 The Lesson

 Every duplicated record is a drift vector.
 If listing cards read from file A and the post reads from file B, the only question is when they diverge, not whether.
-Making the content file the sole authority is not just a cleanup; it changes the failure mode.
-With one source, incorrect metadata is visible everywhere immediately.
-With two, it hides in the gap between them.
+Making the content file the sole authority isn't just a cleanup; it changes the failure mode.
+With one source, wrong metadata is wrong everywhere immediately, which is annoying but obvious.
+With two, it hides in the gap between them, which is how you ship a card that lies about the post it links to.